brandur/org/articles/microservices.md

 Although microservices might be SOA with a modern veneer of HTTP, JSON, and polygot, the concept of a "micro microservice" (that 200-500 LOC sweet spot) is worth considering in a bit more depth.
 In my own experience, not all services can fit into this size, but services that do are remarkably more stable than their counterparts --- and for anyone who's an operator as well as a developer, building a completely autonomous system is an idyllic vision well worthy of pursuit.

-These tiny services have a number of advantages over their heavier counterparts:
+These tiny services have some major advantages over their heavier counterparts:

 * They have an inherently smaller surface area, and their development can be continually iterated until all bugs are squashed.
 * Due to their small area of responsibility, they're rarely in the same state of constant change that's a matter of course many larger codebases.
 Less change is natural protection against new bugs or regressions.